asreview/asreview/docs/source/about.rst

 interaction between a human who labels records and a machine learning model which selects the most likely relevant record based on a minimum training dataset.
-The active learning cycle is repeated until the annotator is sufficiently confident they haves seen all relevant records.
+The active learning cycle is repeated until the annotator is sufficiently confident they have seen all relevant records.
 Thus, the machine learning model is responsible for ranking the records and the human provides the labels, this is called `Researcher-In-The-Loop (RITL) <https://asreview.ai/blog/active-learning-explained/>`_.